 - Pay attention to what drains you and makes you feel resentful.

-If learning to say no is harder than you expected, Deb says it’s probably time to channel your “inner mean girl.”
-Yup, she’s in there somewhere!
+If learning to say no is harder than you expected, Deb says it’s probably time to channel your “inner mean girl (or boy).
+Yup, she or he is in there somewhere!

 - Is in the driver’s seat

-- Is the leading lady in her own personal story
+- Plays the leading role in her/his own personal story

-- Doesn’t say yes unless she really means it
+- Doesn’t say yes unless she/he really means it

 Stress and heart disease

 Are you willing to continue paying the cost of never saying no?
-If not, schedule that time out for yourself right now and feel good about it!
+If not, take Deb’s advice.
+Schedule that time out for yourself right now and feel good about it!